Control Of Well Insurance (COW)

 Barrels/Day Production (2023)

-What is Control of Well Coverage?
+What is Control of Well Insurance?

 Without this specialized coverage, a single well blowout could leave your company facing millions of dollars in unexpected, unbudgeted, and unrecoverable expenses.
-In an industry where the average drilling contractor can face claims ranging from $3 million to $13 million per incident, having adequate Control of Well coverage isn’t just smart business—it’s essential.
+In an industry where the average drilling contractor can face claims ranging from $3 million to $13 million per incident, having adequate control of well insurance isn’t just smart businessβ€”it’s essential.

 • High-Risk Environment: Oil and gas drilling operations face inherent risks including blowouts, equipment failure, and environmental hazards